miclairy/JumpTracker/README.md

 ```
 to run the server and the web app.
 It take a little while for the model to be pulled into the application before face detection.

+## To Do
+* typescript
+* fix bug of double jump
+* make it an extention to play the dino jump game